garipovroma/shakespeare-gpt/README.md

 In this repository you can find the code for training the model and generating text from it.

-The fine-tuned model is available on the [🤗HuggingFace](https://huggingface.co/garipovroma/gpt_2_shakespeare_finetuned).
+The fine-tuned model is available on the [🤗 HuggingFace](https://huggingface.co/garipovroma/gpt_2_shakespeare_finetuned).
+You can infer it right in your browser!

 ## Metrics:
 Model was trained for 1 epoch